zionc/Algo-Visualizer/README.md

 ## Feedback:
 I am constantly trying to learn new things so any feedback in ANY form is appreciated and encouraged!

+## Why C?
+Being able to say I built this in C > Programming in C.
+Just kidding of course...